Custom homes

 - Primary bath and family bath remodeling

-- Finish detailing that holds up under use
+- Finish detailing that holds up under daily use

 - Family rooms and media spaces